Editor's choice: Inheritance Funding probate advances

 Chances are, you’re going through an emotionally tough time.
 Consult with experts, friends and family to make sure you’re making the right decision for your situation.

-You won’t find inheritance financing at a traditional lender like a bank or credit union.
 The most common way to get inheritance financing is through an inheritance advance company.
 These companies buy your inheritance directly from you in exchange for a fee.

 This option, too, can be expensive, with APRs often higher than other subprime loans.
 If you’re unable to repay your loan, your lender seizes your estate assets and sells it.

 Applying for inheritance financing is more involved than other types of loans.
 There’s a lot you need to do before you can even start looking at lenders.
 Typically, you’ll follow these steps:

-- Check with a lawyer.
 Inheritances and trusts are complicated, often requiring a law degree to fully understand.
 Talk to a lawyer specializing in these cases to make sure that you’re legally allowed to transfer your inheritance or take out funding against it.

-- Consult a financial specialist.
 Tax laws surrounding inheritance are difficult to understand.
 Make sure the type of inheritance financing you’re looking for is financially worth it.

-- Understand the value of your inheritance.
 Many lenders require that you stand to inherit at least $15,000 to qualify for an advance or estate loan.
 Make sure your inheritance meets eligibility requirements.

-- Notify the estate’s administrator or executor.
 In charge of overseeing the execution of a will, an executor is assigned their position in the will, while an administrator is assigned by court.
 Inform this person before you apply so that they can take steps to prepare for your advance or loan.

-- Get together your documents.
 Inheritance financing tends to require more documentation than usual, some of which you might need to get from your loan’s administrator or executor.
 Build in time to gather this info.

-- Compare lenders.
-Look at factors like fees, interest rates, loan terms and online reputation.
-Try scheduling a free consultation or prequalifying to get a better idea of what lenders can offer.
+Once you've narrowed it down, try scheduling a free consultation or prequalifying to get a better idea of what lenders can offer.
 Make sure you apply for a loan that fits your needs — do you want an advance on your inheritance, or do you simply want to borrow against it?

-- Read the terms of your advance loan.
 Look for any hidden fees or other unfavorable terms before signing your advance or loan documents.
 Don’t be afraid to ask questions if you’re unsure of anything.

 Typically lenders ask for: